PAT and SPOOKY ANTIX present their development season:

 导演：Chye-Ling Huang 黄采婈

-PAT's venture into film began with the no-holds-barred 3 minute Loading Docs documentary, Asian Men Talk About Sex.
+PAT breaks into film with the cheeky, no-holds-barred 3 minute Loading Docs documentary, Asian Men Talk About Sex!

-Whether it be the nerdy best friend, silent kung-fu master or the tech wiz of the office, Asian men are desexualized at every turn - it's rare to see Asian men on screen just being themselves, let alone as sexual beings.
+Whether it be the nerdy best friend, silent kung-fu master or the tech wiz of the office, Asian men are desexualized at every turn.
+Why don’t we see Asian men on screen just being themselves, let alone as sexual beings?
 We interviewed 8 Asian men of different ethnicities, ages and orientations to challenge stereotypes and lift the lid on taboos.

 Funny, surprising, intimate and wild - much like sex - these are their candid experiences, perspectives and stories on sex, love and dating.

 A huge thanks to all our supporters on boosted, and the talented team behind the film, and especially to our incredible talent!

 Check out the interview with director Chye-Ling Huang on VICE here